Camera, action: Interplay and Sentence – The two main protagonists are in the ring for the first round.

 - Note that the Serpent has absolutely nothing to come back with either.
 He has to consent to both his condemnation and his sentence,

-- Clearly, God is running the show, He’s in total control of the situation, He issues the sentence,
+- God is running the show; He’s in total control of the situation, He issues the sentence,

-- Notice a couple of very important aspects of the sentence:
+- Notice a couple of essential aspects of the sentence:

 - The Serpent will cause havoc with the seed of the woman and bruise his heel.